 ConsumerLab.com has typically found that products which exceed the limits for lead contamination pose a greater risk to children and to women who are pregnant or nursing than to other healthy adults but, nevertheless, they represent easily avoidable sources of these toxic compounds.
 ConsumerLab.com has also found that manufacturers are often not aware that their product exceeds a Prop 65 limit and do not include a warning on the label, even when the product is sold in California.

-Although California is the only state requiring this labeled warning, companies which sell products nationally sometimes include the label on products sold even outside of California.
+Although California is the only state requiring this labeled warning, companies that sell products nationally sometimes include the label on products sold even outside of California.

 If you see a warning label of this type, you may want to check ConsumerLab.com's website